Footstep Managers are used to pool prefabs and find foostep effects as a fallback.

 Enable Keep Alive to use the same Footstep Manager across multiple scenes.
 This will use GameObject.DontDestroyOnLoad to prevent the game object’s destruction when loading a different level.

-The Texture Materials are used as a fallback for Terrain Footstep Sources if no matching footstep effect was found.
+The Texture Materials are used as a fallback for Terrain Footstep Sources and Tilemap Footstep Sources if no matching footstep effect was found.
 You can also just set up Footstep Texture Materials in your manager instead of individual terrains.

-Additioanlly, the texture materials are also used in case a Footstepper doesn’t find any footstep source and tries to find a matching footstep effect based on the texture or sprite of a Renderer component on the game object that was hit by a raycast.
+Additioanlly, the texture materials are also used in case a Footstepper doesn’t find any footstep source and tries to find a matching footstep effect based on the texture or sprite of a Renderer component or tile in a Tilemap component on the game object that was hit by a raycast.